furrowb/ansible-dev-env/README.md

 ansible-playbook playbook.yml
 ```

+## Common issues

-In order for the zsh theme to work appropriately, you must select a `Powerline` family font in your terminal of choice.
+- In order for the zsh theme to work appropriately, you must select a `Powerline` family font in your terminal of choice.
 Otherwise, you will see weird characters in the terminal.